garylirocks/quickrefs/azure-storage.markdown

 - Files have true directory objects, Blobs have a flat namespace.
 - File shares can be mounted concurrently by multiple cloud or on-prem machines, Disks are exclusive to a single VM (except shared disks).
 - Files shares are best suited for random access workloads.

+### Premium file shares

+- Billed on the provisioned size, no matter how much data is stored
+  - Minimum size: 100GiB, incremental unit 1GiB
+  - IOPS and throughput increase along with the provisioned size

 ### Create and mount a share